 To pay for the sins of man, Jesus served as a ransom sacrifice.
 They believe Jesus died on a torture 'stake', not a cross.
 Jehovah's Witnesses also believe that when the Bible refers to Archangel Michael, Apollyon (Abaddon), and the Word, this is symbolic language for Jesus.

-1. The Watchtower has encouraged Jehovah's Witnesses to hate members who leave.
-Even though Jehovah's Witnesses are afraid to challenge the doctrines of the Watchtower, many of them reject the idea that they should hate anyone.
+1. Jehovah's Witnesses are encouraged to hate members who leave.
+Even though Jehovah's Witnesses are afraid to challenge the doctrines of the organization, many of them reject the idea that they should hate anyone.
 See Apostate Jehovah's Witnesses